fonsp/Pluto.jl/README.md

 # Eris

 Eris is a Notebook platform for scientific programing in Julia using the JIVE framework.
-Eris is inspired by Jupyter and based on Pluto.jl and Neptune.jl.
-Like Neptune.jl, Eris removes the 'reactive' aspect of Pluto (where all cells re-evaluate every time a single cell is evaluated or re-evaluated) because it is mainly intended to be used with projects or applications which are logically sequential or linear in execution/design.
+Eris is based on Pluto.jl.

 Eris notebooks are:

 - _lightweight_ - Eris is based on the package Pluto.
 Both are written in pure Julia and is easy to install.
 - _simple_ - no hidden workspace state; friendly UI.
-- _sequential_ - only execute the cells you choose (like Jupyter notebooks)

 ## Input